rebelsky/csc207/home/index.md

 you must send me a short (one paragraph) note about the activity within two days of the activity.

+This semester, I've started a page of [useful resources](../handouts/resources.html).
+Each link you contribute to that page that I then incorporate will earn you one unit of extra credit.
+I will also cap these units of extra credit.

 *Tutoring*:

-Evening tutors are not required to know 207 materials.
+Evening tutors are not required to know the material for CSC 207.
 Some will be able to help you.
 Many will not.
 I recommend that you rely on your me, on your class mentor, and on each other.

 *Class Software*:
 For this course, we will be using a wide variety of plain off-the-shelf software (POTS) as well as some locally developed software.
 Tools you will use include Git (and [GitHub](http://github.com)), Java 8, Eclipse,